wp-plugins/mmww/readme.txt

      {credit}              Author.
      {copyright}           Copyright notice if any is included.
      {description}         Narrative description.
-     {tags}                One or more tags, separated by semicolons.
+     {tags}                One or more keyword tags, separated by semicolons.
      {rating}              0 - 5, set by various image browsers
      {workflowlabel}       A text string like "Discard" or "Keep," set by various image browsers {camera}              Camera model